 The state may also suspend a drivers’ license following a DWI conviction.
 Here are the DWI-related suspension periods in North Carolina:

-- Third offense – Permanent revocation if one prior conviction occurred within the past five years
+- Third offense – Permanent revocation, if a previous conviction is less than five years old

 - Fourth offense (felony) – Permanent revocation

-If you have been charged with a DWI in North Carolina, request a free consultation with our Raleigh criminal defense lawyers at Sandman, Finn & Fitzhugh today.
-With more than 50 years of combined legal experience, we have successfully defended thousands of cases.
+If you face DWI charges and drivers’ license suspension in North Carolina, request a free consultation with the Raleigh DWI lawyers at Sandman, Finn & Fitzhugh, Attorneys at Law, today.
+In our more than 50 years of combined legal experience, we have successfully resolved thousands of cases.
 Go online now or call us at 919-887-8040.